The Basic Idea of OL

 OL-5 External and Internal Integration of the Whole Org.

-Typically this area is the job of CEO and top management team.
-It includes: setting the overall direction (mission, vision, strategy) and height of the bar; shaping the values and organizational culture; ensuring that all divisions and units are collaborating with each other (as in OL-1,2,3,and 4) contributing to the overarching strategy set for the whole organization.
+Typically this area is the job of CEO and top management team, but others can be involved.
+It includes: setting the overall direction, strategy, & priorities, and making sure they are followed!
+And checking that all divisions and units are collaborating with each other.

 Ambidextrous OL and Management